hasanoqool/ImageClassification-PretrainedModel/README.md

 # ImageClassification-TransferLearning
-Classification and Transfer Learning for images
+Classification, Pretrained models, and Augmentation for images

 # Overview
 * This repo consists of 6 main topics: